"Hair", the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont - ExBulletin

 - “Hair”, the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont

-- Ivanka Trump sparkles at Bat Mitzvah in blue dress at daughter’s party – WWD

-- Stock market today: Wall Street rises as inflation continues to cool
+- Stock market today: Global stocks and Wall Street futures mixed after US inflation cools

-- Google’s $23M Settlement: How You’ll Be Claimed and How Much You’ll Get